blinks/ozymandias/README.markdown

   - The number on each adjacent sector must be at least the number on the myth.
   - The height of the city must be at most the number on the myth.
   - If there are no free cities to place, you cannot take this action.
-- When you *play a myth for its event,* do what it says, then put it in your tableau.

-### Sell a Card
+### Buy a Card
-Place the card onto the discard pile and gain its value in influence.
+Pay influence to take a card from the top of the deck or the discard pile and put it into your hand.

+- From the deck, purchase unseen at the second-highest faction's value on the history track.
-- For sectors, this is twice the number of sectors on the map.
-- For myths, this is the faction's value on the history track.
+- From _anywhere_ in the discard pile, purchase a sector at twice the number of sectors on the map, or a myth at the faction's value on the history track.

 ### Fight a War
 Play cards to destroy cities, then collect influence.

-- Choose a sector next to at least one city, and take the sector's WAR action, if any.
+- Choose a sector next to at least one city.
-- All players choose a card from their hands and simultaneously reveal.
+- All players choose a card from their hands and simultaneously reveal and place in their tableau.
-- If any cards have a WAR effect, do what they say, then all revealed cards go to each player's tableau.
 - Add the number of ruling cities at the sector to the numbers on matching revealed cards; the faction(s) with the highest total is/are the winner(s).
 - Destroy each non-winning city (ruling or not): they're free to be placed again.
-- For each city destroyed, players gain influence equal to the number of cards for a winning faction in their tableau.
+- For each winning faction card in their tableau, players gain the sector's value.

 ### Recover your Hand
 Put all the cards in your tableau back into your hand.
-Then as long as you have less than seven cards in your hand, you may buy cards from the top of the deck or the discard pile.

-- From the deck, purchase unseen at the second-highest faction's value on the history track.
+Then sell cards for influence until you get back down to seven cards.

-- From _anywhere_ in the discard pile, purchase sectors at twice the number of sectors on the map, or myths at the faction's value on the history track.
+- For sectors, this is twice the number of sectors on the map.
+- For myths, this is the faction's value on the history track.

 ![Sergey Kolesov](https://camo.githubusercontent.com/be60e6c36aaace972918c0cdb6e51ea7a063261a/68747470733a2f2f7062732e7477696d672e636f6d2f6d656469612f433337584f306457514141636b48632e6a7067)